14 health benefits of trekking

 13. Disconnect From Technology

 You will be away from your laptops, perhaps even cell phone network, television, and many other distracting gadgets once you are in the hills.
 The freedom from these gadgets can re-teach you to appreciate and reconnect with nature while being independent of the electronic devices.
 Trekking in nature is a great way to reconnect with yourself, self-discovery and reflection.

 14) Make new friends!

 We all know how fun it is to meet like-minded people, but a bonus is the health benefits of making new friends.
-It has been proven that adults with larger social circles have lower blood pressure and live longer.
+It has been proven that adults with more extensive social circles have lower blood pressure and live longer.

 Being with a group of like-minded people with common goals on hiking trips can increase one’s sense of belonging and purpose – a great way to enhance your emotional well-being.